 Grant solicitations for both MICRO and SEED take place twice a year, with the Spring cycle typically opening in early February and the Fall cycle opening in early August.
 Read more about both the MICRO and SEED application process and timeline.

-A company must choose to apply to MICRO OR SEED—but not both—during a grant cycle.
+A company can only submit one grant application per grant cycle.
+This application can either be for MICRO OR SEED—but not both.
 However, a company can apply to a different grant in a future cycle.
 A company is welcome to apply to NC IDEA LABS in addition to either MICRO or SEED, if LABS is accepting applications during the grant cycle.

 Yes.
 We expect that many of our MICRO grant recipients will apply to SEED once they have gained market traction and meet the SEED eligibility requirements.
 MICRO grant recipients are able to receive the full $50K for SEED.